enterstudio/openaccess/README.md

 At this time, the datasets are available in CSV format, encoded in UTF-8.
 While UTF-8 is the standard for multilingual character encodings, it is not correctly interpreted by Excel on a Mac.
 Users of Excel on a Mac can convert the UTF-8 to UTF-16 so the file can be imported correctly.

 ## Additional usage guidelines

-### Images not included
+### Images not included (but linked to)

-Images are not included and are not part of the dataset.
-Companion artworks listed in the dataset covered by the policy are identified in the [Collection section](http://www.metmuseum.org/art/collection) of the Museum’s website  with the Creative Commons Zero (CC0) icon.
+Approximately 50% of the images flagged as `Is Public Domain` contain a link to a downloadable image in the `Object Image` column.
+In total there are about 445, 610 objects total that have been marked as public domain.
+As of this writing slightly less than 200, 000 have image URLs.
+That's because the remaining images have weird Unicode characters in their filenames which blah blah blah programming talk blah blah blah character encoding blah blah blah we'll get the rest shortly.
+In the meantime, 200, 000 images!
+Of public domain things!

 For more details on how to use images of artworks in The Metropolitan Museum of Art’s collection, please visit our [Open Access](http://www.metmuseum.org/about-the-met/policies-and-documents/image-resources) page.